simao-ferreira/dotfiles/i3/README.md

 ## Programming
 Intellij is available through pamac.
 It is also possible to install more recent implementations of java, openjdk11 is the more common.
 Is also available through the same way.

+## Gaming
+Steam is available through `pamac`.
+Steam Play, available through `proton` uses an internal version of `wine` with some special tweaks provided by valve.
+Enable `steam-beta` and `Steam Play` on steam settings.

+For GOG games, download the `.sh` file and run it `sh <game-name.sh>`

+Bumblebee drivers should kick in when necessary, if not, it's possible to run `primusrun <game-name>`, however this will use different config settings [in /usr/shared][todo]

 ## TODO
+games: how to run them with primusrun and manage config. pywal spotifyd, etc
+Gtk-WARNING **: 23:31:44.440: Unable to locate theme engine in module_path: "adwaita" Pacman Rosetta

 Installed list for manjaro 17.
 This is for 18. i3-gaps 4.13
 customized, preconfigured i3status-manjaro 2.11